Pole Barn Design Details That Are Easy to Miss — and Hard to Fix

 With a pole barn that’s too small, a client may find themselves quickly needing to add onto the structure (resulting in more overhead costs).
 On the other hand, a pole barn that’s too large may not look good on a property or become a financial burden because of utility costs (heating and lighting).

 One of the easiest ways to design a pole barn that’s the right size is to spend a few minutes with a client creating a list of everything they plan to put inside it.
-There’s a huge size difference for a pole barn that’s intended to store a push mower and garden tools vs. tractor and farming equipment.
+There’s a huge size difference for a pole barn that’s intended to store a push mower and garden tools vs. a tractor and farming equipment.

 2. Location